afrl-rq/OpenUxAS-bootstrap/README.md

 Other Vagrant Commands
 ----------------------

-> ***Shortcut***: If you configured a graphical machine, you can choose to ignore Vagrant and manage the machine through Virtual Box's user interface.
+> ***Shortcut***: If you configured a graphical machine, you can choose to ignore Vagrant and manage the machine through VirtualBox's user interface.
 > In that case, you can ignore the commands below.
 > **Note**: If you do this, the Vagrant-provided shared folder `bootstrap-src-shared` will not be available; this is not terribly important as it mostly exists to enable initial provisioning of the machine.